The Vikings Return

 In Manuscript E: “And in this year”.

 If Florence derived his information from II Æthelred, why did he not mention Olaf?
 Donald Scragg suggests: “the treaty is in English and represents Olaf as Anlaf, a form of the name that a Latin chronicler working 150 years later may not have understood.
 Justin and Guthmund are more obviously names, while both an and laf are Old English words and hence susceptible to misconstruction.”
 Whilst E.V.
 Gordon writes: “Though it is generally agreed that Florence of Worcester had access to a copy of Æthelred’s treaty, and thought that it belonged to 991, in his annal 991 he gives Justin and Guthmund as the viking leaders, and leaves out the third name given in the treaty, Anlaf.
 Unless this is merely accidental, Florence must have had information from some other source which made it clear to him that Olaf had no part in the battle.”
-In a footnote, Professor Gordon comments: “That source may even have been the well-known poem on the battle of Maldon.”
+In a footnote, Prof. Gordon comments: “That source may even have been the well-known poem on the battle of Maldon.”

-It, in fact, seems likely that Florence took these names from the text of a treaty (known as ‘II Æthelred’, of which more later) that he surmised related to 991, but probably actually relates to 994.
+It seems likely that Florence took these names from the text of a treaty (known as ‘II Æthelred’, of which more later) that he surmised related to 991, but probably actually relates to 994.

 There are a few places along the river Clyst – flowing north-south, just to the east of Pinhoe (on the north-eastern outskirts of modern Exeter) – that have Clyst as an element of their name.
 This is probably Broadclyst.